yu-iskw/action-sqlfluff/README.md

   sqlfluff_version:
     description: |
       sqlfluff version.
 Use the latest version if not set.
-      It must be 0.8.2 or later.
+      It must be 0.9.0 or later, because `sqlfluff<=0.8.2` doesn't support the `--config` option in the `fix` sub command.
     required: false
     default: '0.9.0'
+  sqlfluff_command:
+    description: 'The sub command of sqlfluff.
+One of lint and fix'
+    required: false
+    default: 'lint'
   paths:
     description: |
       PATH is the path to a sql file or directory to lint.